arzukhanna/python-sudoku/README.md

 * Grid containing a total of 81 integers in a 9x9 format
 * Integers must be in range [0...9]
 * Integers on each row separated by spaces
-* Each column starts on a new line
+* Each row starts on a new line

 ## Output: